top of page

 Part of the San Andreas fault gouge zone at Coffee Bean Canyon, Red Canyon

 It wasn't a loose covering of sediment.
-Dave easily climbed this hill without the sediment crumbling under his feet.
+Dave easily climbed this hill without the gouge crumbling under his feet.

 Part of the San Andreas fault gouge zone at Coffee Bean Canyon, Red Canyon